 Howard Pollack, musicology

-B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th century music, American music, musical theater, film music, music and politics; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); and George Gershwin: His Life and Work (2006); recipient of two Fellowships from the National Endowment for the Humanities, two ASCAP-Deems Taylor Awards, an Irving Lowens Award, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, and other grants and awards.
+B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th-century music, American music, musical theater, film music; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); and Marc Blitzstein: His Life, His Work, His World (2012); recipient of two Fellowships from the National Endowment for the Humanities, the Nicolas Slonimsky Award, the Irving Lowens Award, an Award for Excellence in Historical Recorded Sound Research, two ASCAP-Deems Taylor Awards, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, and other grants and awards.

 Jeffrey S. Sposato, musicology